 - Prove impact. – “Here’s where your money goes (and will go).”

-- Include conversion opportunities. – Make it easy for them to contact you (give them your direct phone number or email, not info@), make it easy for them sign-up for volunteer opportunities, and help them learn about and consider ways they can add to the gift they already planned.
+- Include conversion opportunities. – Make it easy for them to contact you (give them your direct phone number or email, not info@), sign-up for volunteer opportunities, and learn about and consider ways they can add to the gift they’ve already planned.

 - Finally, for goodness sake… call and visit them!
 Especially the ones with the most capacity.
 Many donors leave several organizations in their wills.
 If you don’t visit them, another probably will.
 Then the gift for your organization might disappear!